Greatest Film Director

 Orson Welles had a bit role as a trial advocate named Hastler, who reprised the opening parable of "The Man and the Country" to Joseph K (Anthony Perkins) at the climactic moment of the film.

-Twin Peaks: Fire Walk With Me (1992) David Lynch portrayed FBI Agent Dale Cooper's (Kyle MacLachlan) supervisor Gordon Cole in a small role.
+Twin Peaks: Fire Walk With Me (1992) David Lynch portrayed FBI Agent Dale Cooper's (Kyle MacLachlan) supervisor Gordon Cole, an FBI Regional Bureau Chief, in a small role.

 Waking Life (2001) Richard Linklater was the voice of one of the animated characters, the Pinball Playing Man, who talked about sci-fi author Philip K. Dick and Yeats patron Lady Gregory, and offered direct advice about waking up: "Just wake up."